nhosic1/autonomous_navigation/docs/source/userdoc/system_components/DEPTH_ESTIMATION/adn_software_requirements/adn_software_requirements.rst

    :status: open

    The component must be able to calibrate the stereo camera by computing camera matrices, distortion coefficients, relative rotation and translation between cameras, and rectification and undistortion maps.
-The calibration accuracy must be within 0.5 pixels for reprojection error.
+The mean reprojection error for both cameras must not exceed 0.5 pixels.

+.. req:: Image Preprocessing
+   :id: REQ_1719140161
+   :status: open

+   The system must perform necessary preprocessing steps such as rectification and undistortion of the stereo images to ensure that epipolar lines are horizontally aligned and that the optical centers of each camera have the same pixel coordinates in the rectified images.

 .. req:: Disparity Map
    :id: REQ_1719139720
    :status: open

    The component must compute a disparity map for two synchronized frames.

-The disparity map must have an average absolute error (AAE) of less than
-   1 pixel and an end point error (EPE) of less than 2 pixels, with no unidentified objects or invalid disparities.
+   The disparity map must have a mean absolute error (MAE) of less than 2 pixel and a root mean square error (RMSE) of less than 3 pixels, for valid disparities.
 Disparity map accuracy should be validated using one of the public stereo datasets, e.g. Middlebury dataset.

+   The disparity map must contain enough valid disparities to recognize objects within a range of 0.5 to 4 meters.
+The exceptions are cases that are genarally difficult to detect with cameras, e.g. textureless regions, low lighting conditions and repetative textures.

 .. req:: 3D Environment Map
    :id: REQ_1719139935
    :status: open

    The component must compute a 3D map from a disparity map and camera parameters.
-The 3D map must have a maximum reprojection error of less than
-   3 cm in point-to-point distance when compared to ground truth for objects within a range of 0.1 to 10 meters.

-.. req:: Image Preprocessing
-   :id: REQ_1719140161
-   :status: open

-   The system must perform necessary preprocessing steps such as rectification and undistortion of the stereo images to ensure that epipolar lines are aligned on the stereo images.